Akshitha1517/Resume/README.md

 # Akshitha P.

-### B.Tech CSE – Data Science Student | Aspiring Software & Data Professional
+### B.Tech CSE - Data Science Student | Aspirant in the fields of Software & Data

 ## 👋Heyy!!

-I am a second-year B.Tech CSE – Data Science student at Nalla Narasimha Reddy Engineering College, Hyderabad, interested in technology, problem-solving, and continuous learning.
+I'm a Second-year B.Tech CSE - Data Science Student from a college named Nalla Narasimha Reddy Engineering College, Hyderabad with an interest in technology, problem solving, and learning.

-I am currently strengthening my programming fundamentals and learning Java while exploring Data Science, Artificial Intelligence, Web Development, and Software Development.
+I am currently enhancing my programming skills by learning Java while being a Data Science Enthusiast, exploring the fields of Web Development and Software Development.

-I enjoy participating in hackathons, technical events, workshops, and collaborative activities where I can learn through practical experiences.
+I like to participate in Hackathons, technical events, and activities where I can learn hands-on experiences.

-Alongside academics, I have been involved in MUN activities, student coordination, hackathons, presentations, Elite Gathering, and college events.
+In addition to my studies, I have been involved in MUN activities, student coordination activities, Hackathons, presentations, Elite Gathering and various college events.

-I believe in learning step by step, building practical skills, and improving through every experience.
+I believe in learning step by step, gaining practical knowledge in my areas of interest and moving forward by improving my skills with every experience.

 ## 🎓 Education

-**B.Tech – Computer Science & Engineering (Data Science)**
-Nalla Narasimha Reddy Engineering College, Hyderabad
+B.Tech - Computer Science and Engineering (Data Science) , Nalla Narasimha Reddy Engineering College, Hyderabad pursuing 2025 - Present
-2025 – Present

-## 💻 Currently Learning
+## 💻 Currently I'm learning

-- Java
-- Programming Fundamentals
-- Data Structures & Algorithms
+Java, Programming Fundamentals, Data Structures & Algorithms, DBMS, Web Development, Data Science and AI/ML fundamentals.
-- DBMS
-- Web Development
-- Data Science
-- AI/ML Fundamentals

-## 💡 Project & Learning Interests
+## 💡 Project and Learning Ideas

 ### Student Skill Exchange Platform

-A platform concept where students can teach skills they know and learn skills from other students, encouraging peer-to-peer learning and collaboration.
+An idea for a platform where students can teach and learn skills from each other.

-**Focus:** Peer Learning • Student Collaboration • Skill Sharing
+Focus Areas: Peer Learning, Student Collaboration, Skill Sharing

-## 🏆 Hackathons & Technical Activities
+## 🏆 Hackathons and Activities

-- Participated in hackathons and technical competitions.
+• Participated in Hackathons and technical activities.

-- Participated in Smart India Hackathon activities.
+• Participated in Smart India Hackathon activities.

-- Worked collaboratively on problem statements, project ideas, presentations, and prototypes.
+• Collaborated with team members to discuss problem statements, project ideas, presentations, and prototypes for various hackathons.

-- Participated in technical workshops and learning events.
+• Attended technical workshops and events.

-- Interested in developing practical solutions for real-world problems.
+• Interested in building practical solutions to address real-world problems.

-## 🎯 Activities & Leadership
+## 🎯 Activities and Leadership

 ### MUN Student Coordinator

-- Supported coordination and communication for MUN-related activities.
-- Worked with students and helped organize activities.
+Coordinated and communicated with students for various MUN related activities.

-- Developed communication, teamwork, and coordination skills.
+Developed communication and coordination skills while working with students and organizing events.

 ### Elite Gathering

-- Participated in Elite Gathering and actively engaged in student activities.
-- Collaborated with other students during the event.
+Participated in the Elite Gathering and actively engaged in student activities.
+Collaborated with fellow students during the event.

 ## 🛠️ Skills

 ### Programming

-Java • C • Programming Fundamentals
+Java, C, Programming Fundamentals

 ### Core Computer Science

-DBMS • Data Structures Fundamentals
+DBMS, Data Structures Fundamentals

-### Exploring
+### Gaining Knowledge in

-Data Science • AI/ML • Web Development • Software Development
+Data Science, AI/ML, Web Development, Software Development

 ### Soft Skills

-Communication • Teamwork • Leadership • Presentation • Coordination • Time Management
+Communication, Teamwork, Leadership, Presentation, Coordination, Time Management

 ## 🌱 Interests

-- Software Development
-- Data Science
-- Artificial Intelligence
-- Web Development
-- Hackathons
-- Problem Solving
-- Technology & Innovation
+Software Development, Data Science, Artificial Intelligence, Web Development, Hackathons, Problem Solving, Technology & Innovation

 ## 🎯 Goal

-To continuously improve my technical skills, work on meaningful projects, participate in real-world challenges, and grow into a skilled technology professional.
+Enhance my technical skills, participate in various projects and real-world applications while exploring my interests and becoming a successful technology enthusiast.